-2) Run Driver Easy and click Scan Now button.
+2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-3) Click the Update button next to a flagged network driver to automatically download and install the correct version of this driver (you can do this with the FREE version).
 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

 This network issue is sometimes caused by interference from antivirus software.
 To see if that’s the problem for you, temporarily disable your antivirus and check if the problem persists.
 (Consult your antivirus documentation for instructions on disabling it.)